cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 Each `sdk.Msg` has a 1:1 relation with a Rosetta API operation.
 As a consequence of that, messages that implement the `rosetta.Msg` interface will be handled automatically by the Rosetta API service.

-Once this message is registered in the Interface registry it will be automatically part of the Rosetta API engine.
+Once all application messages are registered in the Interface registry, they will be automatically handled by the Cosmos SDK Rosetta API compatibility layer.

 ### 3. API service invocation